AgustaWestland AW149: Operational history

-Military certification for the AW149 was announced by Finmeccanica at the 2014 Farnborough airshow.
-The landing gear can sustain a touchdown with a sink speed of 9.5 m/s, compared with the 2 m/s for a civilian helicopter.
-The AW149 is being marketed as an alternative to the Sikorsky UH-60 Black Hawk family.
-Thailand has ordered 5 AW149 helicopters, and is the first export customer.
-The Italian Air Force considered it as a search and rescue helicopter, but chose the lighter AW139M instead.
+The first export customer for the type was Thailand, which placed an initial $80 million order for five AW149s to replace its aging Bell UH-1H rotorcraft in 2015.
+While the Italian Air Force evaluated the type for use in the search and rescue role during the 2010s, the service ultimately selected the lighter AW139M instead.

-In April 2019, the Egyptian Navy ordered 24 AW149s with option for 10 more; first deliveries took place in late 2020.
+In April 2019, the Egyptian Navy ordered 24 AW149s with option for 10 more; the first deliveries took place during the following year.

 AgustaWestland submitted a version of the AW149, designated TUHP149, as a candidate for the Turkish Utility Helicopter Program (TUHP) for the Turkish Armed Forces.
 The programme sought an initial batch of 109 helicopters worth $4 billion, prospective follow-on orders for subsequent batches may eventually rise to 300 rotorcraft.
 On 21 April 2011, the Turkish defence minister announced that the Sikorsky S-70i Black Hawk had been selected as the winner.

-Leonardo has proposed the AW149 for the UK's New Medium Helicopter programme, which aims to replace the RAF's Puma helicopters, with production to be at Leonardo's Yeovil factory if the bid is successful.
-Following the withdrawal of Airbus and Sikorsky Aircraft from the bidding process, the AW149 is the only official bid.
+Leonardo submitted the AW149 for the UK's New Medium Helicopter programme, which seeks a replacement for the RAF's Westland Puma HC2 and the British Army's Airbus AS365 Dauphin helicopters; it was stated that the type would be assembled at Leonardo's Yeovil factory if the bid is successful.
+Following the withdrawal of Airbus and Sikorsky Aircraft from the bidding process, the AW149 was the only official bid.
+On 28 February 2026, Leonardo confirmed that a deal to build 23 AW149s had been signed.

-In June 2022 Polish defence minister said Poland would order 32 AW149 helicopters, with production to be at Leonardo's PZL Świdnik factory.
+In June 2022, Poland's defence minister stated that Poland would order 32 AW149 helicopters and that production was to take place at Leonardo's PZL Świdnik factory.
 The contract was signed on 1 July 2022, and has a value of $1.85 billion (€1.76 billion).
-Delivery planned in years 2023-2029.
-In 2024, the Polish AW149 production line opened.
-First locally produced AW149 left the assembly line in Świdnik in February 2025.
+Delivery is planned to take place between 2023 and 2029.
+In June 2024, the Polish AW149 production line was opened; the first locally-produced AW149 came off the assembly line in Świdnik in February 2025.

+During 2023, Leonardo offered the AW149 as a replacement for the Sikorsky S-61A-4 Nuri of the Royal Malaysian Air Force.
+The Malaysian authorities evaluated a two stage procurement proposal, which was reported to involve 12 AW149s configured for Combat Search and Rescue (CSAR) missions and a further 12 for utility use.
+In November 2024, it was announced that Leonardo had been awarded a $3.5 billion contract to lease 28 AW149s to the Malaysian Armed Forces for a 15 year period; of these, 12 will be flown by the Royal Malaysian Air Force, four by the Maritime Enforcement Agency, two by the Royal Malaysian Navy, seven by the Royal Malaysian Police, two by the Fire & Rescue Department, and one for the Malaysian Prime Minister’s department.

+During the 2026 Farnborough International Airshow, Leonardo and PT E-Systems Solutions Indonesia signed a letter of intent (LoI) for the possible procurement of AW149 search-and-rescue helicopters for the Indonesian Navy.